byt3n33dl3/BARK/README.md

 Meta Functions
 --------------
 * ``Invoke-ExternalAbuseTest`` performs all abuse validation tests that can be executed by holding an MS Graph app role.
 * ``Invoke-AllAzureADAbuseTests`` performs all abuse validation tests that can be executed by principals granted AzureAD admin roles.
-Returns an object describing which privileges were successful at performing each abuse test.
 * ``ConvertTo-Targets`` is used for massaging output from the Invoke-<type>Tests functions for usage in another platform.

 ![Apache_Bloodhound-Logo wine](https://github.com/Sulaimannabdul/Barking/assets/151133481/4a71bcaa-f5e8-4e81-bb1b-944d189cfc9d)